brunopk/mis-gastos-backend/doc/security.md

 Mis Gastos Backend supports two OAuth 2.0 flows:

-- [Authorization Code flow](#authorization-code-flow): used to access Google APIs, such as Google Tasks and Gmail, on behalf of the user using Google as the OAuth provider.
+- [Authorization Code flow](#authorization-code-flow): used to access Google APIs, such as Google Tasks and Gmail, on behalf of the user using Google as the OAuth2 provider.
 - [Client Credentials flow](#client-credentials-flow): used to execute [scripts](/scripts).

 ## Authorization Code flow

 This flow can be initiated by sending a GET request to `http://localhost:8080/oauth2/authorization/google`, replacing `localhost` with the hostname or domain where Mis Gastos Backend is running.
 This is the default endpoint provided by the `spring-boot-starter-oauth2-client` library.

+> For more information about how to obtain the values for the `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` environment variables, refer to [`doc/google.md`](/doc/google.md).

 ## Client Credentials flow